 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
-If you buy something through them, I will receive a small commission at no additional cost to you.
+If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read our disclosure for more info.

-How to get to Jiufen from Taipei
+How to go to Jiufen from Taipei

-The alternative way is to take a Taiwan Railways Administration (TRA) train to Ruifang and catch a bus to Jiufen.
+- Taiwan Railways Administration (TRA) train to Ruifang and bus to Jiufen

 - Time: 60 minutes +